 The E-book is also available for from Barnes & Noble for Nook.

 You don't need a Nook to enjoy a Nook book.
 Free apps avaiable from Barnes & Noble will let you read a Nook book on your tablet, smart phone, or computer.

-Unnatural Acts: Critical Thinking, Skepticism, and Science Exposed! was published as an eBook by the James Randi Educational Foundation in 2011 and is available from Amazon and Barnes and Noble for the Nook, and will soon be available from iTunes.
+Unnatural Acts: Critical Thinking, Skepticism, and Science Exposed! was published in 2011 as an eBook by the James Randi Educational Foundation and is available from Amazon and Barnes and Noble for the Nook, and from iTunes for the iPad.

 The paperback edition is available from Lulu.com and Amazon.
 Free apps available from Amazon will let you read a Kindle book on your Mac, iPad, Windows PC, iPhone, Android, Windows phone 7, or Blackberry.
 For more information on the book click here.